MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Ad.md

 String|Type of this entity: "Ad".
 &nbsp;|&nbsp;
 ## <a name="getheadline"></a>getHeadline
 Returns the headline (title) of this ad.

-This value could be null for some types of ads.
+May return null for some types of ads.

 ### Returns:
 |Type|Description|